bkoi/denas-bakery/README.md

         1. As a Returning Visitor, I want to be able to contact the seller if I have any queries.

     * #### Frequent User Goals
-        1. As a Frequent User, I want the website to work well on tablet and mobile as I prefer submitting my orders on the go.
+        1. As a Frequent User, I want the website to work well on tablet and mobile as I prefer submitting my orders on-the-go.

 * ### Design
     * #### Color Scheme
-        My final color palette was inspired by one found on [Easil](https://about.easil.com/how-to-create-a-stunning-color-palette-with-just-an-image/) which has a considerably good contrast ratio.
+        My final color palette was inspired by the one found on [Easil](https://about.easil.com/how-to-create-a-stunning-color-palette-with-just-an-image/) which has a considerably good contrast ratio.

         ![New Color Scheme](./assets/images/new-color-scheme.png)